timsch3/asciigotchi/README.md

 - Couple life expectancy with quality of care
 - Info button that opens a modal showing everything important to know

+DISCLAIMER: I discontinued working on this and think there was a bug leading to the per dying.
+So not stable.